YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 The TA will only be able to see your results if these two conditions are met

 1. Kmeans grey     - 5 Pts.
-2. Kmenas color    - 5 Pts.
+2. Kmeans color    - 5 Pts.
 3. Report          - 5 Pts

     Total          - 15 Pts.